kylpo/notes/Images.md

 Initially this sounds very simple, on page-load we can just grab the offsetTop of the images and store the values in the array, but upon further investigation this presents a problem.
 When we scroll to an image and it loads in, it pushes the content below further down the page, rendering the remaning offset values invalid.
 ...
 One benefit I forgot to mention of the placeholder is that once the image loads the page will not have to be repainted unlike before because the placeholder already takes up that space so another +1 for the performance

+## Concepts/Terms we learned
+- ResponsizeLoad -> use the smallest image that looks good with user's display
+- Responsive -> send the smallest asset for the screen that still looks good
+- Art Direction -> more than just resizing, it is cropping (or replacing) for specific viewports
+- Lazy Load -> defer loading until last possible moment to speed up TTI
+- ProgressiveLoad -> load blurry LQIP (Low Quality Image Placeholder), then full